-18. BIOLOGICAL FLUID TESTING
+12.18.
+BIOLOGICAL FLUID TESTING

-Respondent, at his/her expense, shall participate in random testing, including but not limited to biological fluid testing (i.e. urine, blood, saliva), breathalyzer, hair follicle testing, or any drug screening program approved by the Board.
+Respondent, at his/her expense, shall immediately submit to biological fluid testing, at Respondent's cost, upon the request of the Board or its designee. participate in random testing, including but not limited to biological fluid testing (i.e. urine, blood, saliva), breathalyzer, hair follicle testing, or any drug screening program approved by the Board.
 The length of time shall be for the entire probation period.
-The Respondent will be randomly drug tested at the frequency outlined in Uniform Standards for Substance Abuse #4.
+The Respondent will be randomly drug tested at the frequency outlined in Uniform Standards for Substance Abuse #4 (see page 7).